Heterotic Line Bundle Models on Generalized Complete Intersection Calabi Yau Manifolds: Introduction

-There are several reasons why such a study is of interest.
-First, as mentioned above, the gCICY construction may result in manifolds that are topologically distinct from other CY constructions, and one should establish if these new manifolds, in combination with suitable vector bundles, satisfy the topological constraints required for heterotic SLM.
+{With this precaution, there are several reasons why it is of interest to study of heterotic line bundle models on gCICY manifolds.} First, as mentioned above, the gCICY construction may result in manifolds that are topologically distinct from other CY constructions, and one should establish if these new manifolds, in combination with suitable vector bundles, satisfy the topological constraints required for heterotic SLM.
 While this may be expected, due to the similarity between gCICY and CICY manifolds, it requires overcoming several technical challenges, as we will soon explain.
 Having proven that this is the case, it is relevant to compare how successful heterotic line bundle model building is on gCICY manifolds as compared to other CY constructions.
 In particular, it is of interest to compare, for gCICY manifolds that may alternatively be described as e.g. CICY manifolds, if the same number of heterotic SLM is obtained in both constructions.
 Last, but not least, this study is motivated by the development of computational tools that will likely be of relevance for further geometrical studies of gCICY manifolds.